-Molar Ratios: The molar ratio of epichlorohydrin to epoxidized oil is pivotal in ensuring complete glycidylation of the available epoxide groups.
+Molar ratios: The molar ratio of epichlorohydrin to epoxidized oil is pivotal in ensuring complete glycidylation of the available epoxide groups.
 An optimal molar ratio ensures high-quality glycidyl ethers with the desired properties for further polymerization into epoxy resins or polyurethanes.

 Catalysts: The choice of catalysts is critical in both epoxidation and glycidylation reactions.
 Acidic catalysts like Amberlite® IR-120 are typically used for epoxidation, while basic catalysts such as NaOH are employed in glycidylation.
 Selecting the appropriate catalyst ensures high selectivity and efficiency, minimizing side reactions and enhancing the quality of the final product.

-Reaction Time: The duration of the reaction influences the conversion efficiency and the extent of side reactions.
+Reaction time: The duration of the reaction influences the conversion efficiency and the extent of side reactions.
 Shorter reaction times may lead to incomplete conversion, while longer times can cause degradation or unwanted by-products.
 Optimizing reaction time is key to achieving high-quality glycidyl ethers without compromising efficiency.

 By optimizing these parameters, researchers can control the molecular structure and functional properties of glycidyl ethers, ensuring their suitability for diverse applications in coatings, adhesives, and composites.

-3.4 Applications of Bio-based Polyols in Polyurethanes
+3.4 Applications of bio-based polyols in polyurethanes

 The development of bio-based polyols, particularly from epoxidized vegetable oils, has opened up new avenues for producing sustainable polyurethanes.
 These materials are increasingly used in various industries due to their eco-friendly nature and superior properties.
-Studies such as those by Pfister et al. (2011) and Yan et al. (2021) emphasize the advancements in vegetable oil-based polyurethanes and the fundamental mechanisms involved in the epoxide ring-opening reactions.
-These polyurethanes exhibit excellent thermal stability, mechanical strength, and chemical resistance, making them ideal for a wide range of applications, from coatings and foams to composite materials.
+Studies by Pfister et al. (2011) and Yan et al. (2021) emphasized the advancements in vegetable oil-based polyurethanes and the fundamental mechanisms involved in the epoxide ring-opening reactions.
+These polyurethanes exhibited excellent thermal stability, mechanical strength, and chemical resistance, making them ideal for a wide range of applications, from coatings and foams to composite materials.

-Moreover, the incorporation of epoxidized oils in polyurethane production, as discussed in research by Campanella et al. (2009), enhances the material properties and promotes sustainability by reducing reliance on petrochemical-based raw materials.
+Moreover, the incorporation of epoxidized oils in polyurethane production, as discussed in a study by Campanella et al. (2009), enhances the material properties and promotes sustainability by reducing reliance on petrochemical-based raw materials.
 The use of bio-based polyols not only improves the environmental footprint of polyurethane materials but also offers opportunities for developing high-performance products that align with global sustainability goals.

 The synthesis of glycidyl ethers from vegetable oils through epoxidation and glycidylation represents a significant advancement in the production of bio-based polyols for polyurethane materials.
 Optimizing key reaction parameters, such as temperature, molar ratios, catalysts, and reaction time, ensures the production of high-quality glycidyl ethers with desirable properties for various industrial applications.
 As the demand for sustainable materials grows, the integration of vegetable oil-based polyols in polyurethane systems is expected to play a crucial role in advancing green chemistry and contributing to more sustainable industrial practices.

 A growing body of literature highlights the synthesis, characterization, and applications of thermoresponsive polymers, especially those exhibiting lower or upper critical solution temperatures (LCST/UCST).
-Xu et al. (2019) demonstrated how an extraordinarily large LCST depression can convert a nonthermosensitive polymer into a thermosensitive one, underlining the importance of molecular design in triggering phase transitions.
-Similarly, Weber et al. (2012) provided an extensive overview of temperature-responsive biocompatible polymers derived from poly(ethylene oxide) and poly(2-oxazoline)s, emphasizing their relevance in biomedical applications.
+Xu et al. (2019) demonstrated how an extraordinarily large LCST depression can convert a non-thermosensitive polymer into a thermosensitive one, underlining the importance of molecular design in triggering phase transitions.
+Similarly, Weber et al. (2012) provided an extensive overview of temperature-responsive biocompatible polymers derived from poly(ethylene oxide) and poly(2-oxazoline), emphasizing their relevance in biomedical applications.

-Early investigations, such as those by Hodorog et al. (2012), focused on polysiloxanes grafted with poly(dimethyl acrylamide), exploring the structural contributions to their thermo-responsiveness.
+An earlier investigation by Hodorog et al. (2012), focused on polysiloxanes grafted with poly(dimethyl acrylamide), exploring the structural contributions to their thermo-responsiveness.
 Hu and Liu (2010) extended this research to the application realm, discussing how responsive polymers can be leveraged in detection and sensing technologies.
 In a related study, Smith et al. (2010) employed RAFT polymerization to synthesize stimuli-responsive amphiphilic copolymers, illustrating the synthetic versatility achievable through controlled radical polymerization techniques.